jax-ml/jax/docs/tutorials/working-with-pytrees.md

 The optional parameter pytree structure must match that of the main input pytree.
 However, the optional parameters can optionally be specified as a “prefix” pytree, meaning that a single leaf value can be applied to an entire sub-pytree.

-For example, if you have the same {func}`jax,vmap` input as above, but wish to only map over the dictionary argument, you can use:
+For example, if you have the same {func}`jax.vmap` input as above, but wish to only map over the dictionary argument, you can use:

 ```
 (None, 0)  # equivalent to (None, {"k1": 0, "k2": 0})